Perl-Apollo/Corinna/rfc/method-modifiers.md

 }
 ```

+**Important**: Note that the `$ORIG` variable is injected directly into the
+`around` method.
+This behavior and name is provisional and may be changed.

 ## 10.3.3 Execution order of method modifiers and inheritance
 When both a superclass and an inheriting class have the same method modifiers,
 the method modifiers of the inheriting class are wrapped around the method